Knockback2003/alarmbox/README.md

 * Connect a device with the WiFi: Its default `Alarmbox` with the Password `12345678`.
 * The blue LED on the device should now light up (a Client is connected).
-* Type in your browser the ip that is shown on the dispplay.
-You should now see a Login-Page.
+* Type in your browser the IP that is shown on the display.
+You should now see a login page.
-* Type in the genereted Key that is shown on your display and press the login button: You should now see an ugly page with only a hamburger menu on it.
+* Type in the generated Key that is shown on your display and press the login button: You should now see an ugly page with only a hamburger menu on it.
 (There are plans to revise this but feel free to create a pull request).
 * Press on the first link on the menu (The only one that functions).
-* You should now see an Config-Page with the minutes remaining of the Access Point is available.
+* You should now see a Config-Page with the minutes remaining of the Access Point available.
 * Type in your configurations and press "Save" or "Speichern".
-* If the save process was successfull you should be redirected to a overwiev Page.
-Yes the data is clearly saved.
-You should not forward the port of the ESP8266 and use it only in your own private network.
+* If the save process was successful you should be redirected to an overview Page.
+Yes, the data is saved.
+You should not forward the port of the ESP8266 and use it only in your private network.
-* If the data is correctly you can disconnect from the Wifi of the ESP and were done!
-The Display should go off when the accespoint switches off or 10 min after inaktivity (such as no alarm)
+* If the data is correct you can disconnect from the Wifi of the ESP and were done!
+The Display should go off when the access point switches off or 10 minutes after inactivity (such as no alarm)

 * In some cases you may have to unplug the ESP and then plug it back in for it to load the data.